-Even when external circumstances are challenging, you will deal with it reasonably and present yourself with confidence, conviction and grace.
+Even when external circumstances are challenging, you will deal with them reasonably and present yourself with confidence, conviction, and grace.
 If you’re comfortable within, sending a positive image to others should not take much work.
 Your external personality then flows as a natural offset of your charming individuality.

-Through this post, we’ve given you several impressive tips to transform the way you present yourself.
+Through this post, we’ve given you several impressive tips to transform how you present yourself.
 But if there’s one non-virtue that will throw all their effectiveness out of the window, it’s hypocrisy.

 This is where you don’t walk your talk.

 - You verbally appreciate someone, but you internally feel wildly competitive and jealous.

 - You expect others to be on time but frequently make excuses for yourself.

 - You speak of positive thinking, but your inner dialogue is negative.

 The thing with hypocrisy is that it’s atrociously devious (to ourselves) as it works from the inside.
 Others can see it in us, but often we don’t.
 To break hypocrisy, we embrace integrity.

 You’ve heard the old adage, “Practice what you preach.”
 We turn this around and tell you, “Preach (only) what you practice.”
 Following this one premise will have you present yourself with integrity and motivate others to follow suit.